aimms/how-to/Articles/329/329-more-logging.rst

 #.
 Please provide the relevant information to the AIMMS team so they can access the logs for you.

-For logging of WinUI sessions in AIMMS Cloud or in AIMMS PRO on premise
+For logging of WinUI sessions in AIMMS Cloud or in AIMMS PRO On-Premise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^